timday/coronavirus/docs/index.md

 Correlations
 ------------
-From the ONS, there is some UTLA-level data available (for England) health and deprivation levels.
+From the ONS, there is some UTLA-level data available (for England) various health and deprivation metrics.

 From the "deprivation index" data, the score most correlated with the virus case-count growth rate appears to be "Education, Skills and Training" (higher score = worse!):